DheerGupta35959/WhatsAppNETClient2/README.md

 # WhatsApp Client Library for .NET Developer

-WhatsApp NET Client adalah library gratis untuk .NET Developer yang digunakan untuk mengembangkan aplikasi WhatsApp klien berbasis desktop.
-Library ini dikembangkan di atas teknologi .NET dengan menggunakan bahasa pemrograman C#, sehingga bisa juga digunakan untuk semua bahasa pemrograman .NET selain C# seperti VB.NET, F#, C++ dan bahasa .NET lainnya.
+WhatsApp NET Client is a free library for .NET Developers used to develop desktop-based WhatsApp client applications.
+This library was developed on top of .NET technology using the C# programming language, so it can also be used for all .NET programming languages ​​other than C# such as VB.NET, F#, C++ and other .NET languages.

 Dalam pengembangannya WhatsApp NET Client menggunakan [Baileys - WhatsApp Web API ](https://github.com/adiwajshing/Baileys/) sebagai engine/library untuk berkomunikasi secara langsung dengan WhatsApp server dengan menggunakan websocket.